Brooklyn Nine-Nine: Development

 Writers and producers Michael Schur and Dan Goor, who had known each other since they were students at Harvard University, and had collaborated on the sitcom Parks and Recreation, conceived the idea to set a comedy in a police station, a setting they felt had been insufficiently used in television comedies since Barney Miller.
-They pitched the idea to production company Universal Television, this was developed 2007-2013 for 6 and half years in a row when it announced In 2007-2013 where Schur had a development deal.
-Although Universal signed on to produce the series, its parent company's network, NBC, passed on airing it, so the duo sold it to the Fox Broadcasting Company.
+They pitched the idea to production company Universal Television, where Schur had a development deal.
+Although Universal signed on to produce the series, its parent company's network, NBC, passed on airing it, so the duo sold it to Fox.

-Fox placed a 13-episode order for the single-camera ensemble comedy in May 2013.
+Fox placed a 14-episode order for the single-camera ensemble comedy in May 2013.
 The series was picked up for a full season of 22 episodes in October 2013, and was later chosen to air with the sitcom New Girl in a "special one-hour comedy event" as the Super Bowl XLVIII lead-out programs.
 It was filmed at CBS Studio Center in Studio City, Los Angeles.

 The exterior view of the fictional 99th Precinct building was the actual 78th Precinct building in Brooklyn.
+If the 99th Precinct were real, it would be considered a Brooklyn police precinct (where numbers can theoretically range from 60 to 99), but no precinct has yet been assigned number "99".

 Cancellation and renewals

 Fox canceled the series after five seasons in May 2018.
 Negotiations to revive the series for a sixth season began shortly afterwards with TBS and NBC, as well as streaming services Hulu and Netflix.
-After fans launched a social-media campaign calling for a renewal, Goor announced that NBC had picked up the series for a sixth season comprising 13 episodes 30 hours following the cancellation.
+After fans launched a social-media campaign calling for a renewal, and only thirty hours following the show's cancellation by Fox, Goor announced that NBC had picked up the series for a sixth season comprising 13 episodes.
 In a statement, NBC Entertainment chairman Robert Greenblatt expressed regret for originally passing on the series to Fox and was "thrilled" at its addition to the network.
 NBC subsequently announced that the series would premiere midseason in the 2018–19 television season.
 In September, the network ordered an additional five episodes for season six, bringing the order to 18.
 The sixth season premiered on NBC on January 10, 2019.
 Peretti, who portrays civilian administrator Gina Linetti, departed as a series regular during the season, but returned for a guest appearance.

 In February 2019, NBC renewed the series for a seventh season, followed by an eighth season renewal in November prior to the airing of the seventh.
 The seventh season premiered on February 6, 2020, and concluded on April 23.

 In February 2021, NBC announced that the eighth season of 10 episodes would be the last, and further announced that the eighth-season premiere would be delayed until August 12, 2021.
 Two episodes aired back-to-back each week for five weeks and the series concluded on September 16, 2021.